karl-cardenas-coding/go-lambda-cleanup/README.md

 ```

 #### Environment Variables
-Static credentials may be utlized to authenticate into AWS.
+Static credentials may be also be used to authenticate into AWS.
 * AWS_ACCESS_KEY_ID

 * AWS_SECRET_ACCESS_KEY